 How often have you run into this situation?
-You take your freshly cleaned clothes out of the washer just to realize that they’re full of wrinkles!
-Why does this happen?
-The fabric gets twisted during the final spin cycle.
-Fortunately, it is possible to de-wrinkle the fabric by using a dryer.
-But wait, what if the item cannot be tumble dried?
-What then?
+You take your freshly cleaned clothes out of the washer just to realize that they’re full of wrinkles.

-The answer—you want to iron it.
-If anything, it’s the quickest and easiest way to get rid of the wrinkles.
-The last thing that you want to do is to wear a shirt with hard-to-ignore creases, especially if it’s to a professional setting.
-Remember, you always want to be presentable at work—and that starts with wearing a wrinkle-free shirt!
+The answer is to use the hot iron.
+If anything, it’s the quickest and easiest way to get rid of wrinkles.
+The last thing that you want to do is to wear a shirt with hard-to-ignore creases, especially if it’s in a professional setting.

 Different Types of Clothes Irons